 MW Restaurant (To Witness Creative Genius)

-MW Restaurant is one of Honolulu’s best restaurants and one of my favorite restaurants in Kako’ako, showcasing excellent Pacific Rim cuisine by husband and wife duo Chef Wade Ueoka and Pastry Chef Michelle Kerr-Ueoka.
+MW Restaurant is one of Honolulu’s best restaurants and one of my favorite restaurants in Kako’ako, showcasing excellent Pacific Rim cuisine by husband and wife duo Chef Wade Ueoka and Pastry Chef Michelle Karr-Ueoka.

 For dinner, ordering the mochi-crusted Kona Kanpachi is a must.
 This unique and delicious fish preparation is what made Wade famous and put the restaurant on the map.
 Served with seasonal local vegetables and a brightening vinegar-based sauce, it’s recommended for those who want to try the quintessential menu item.